3936 Posvar Hall

 Peer Reviewed Publications

-Joseph, Michael F. and Michael Poznansky (Forthcoming).
+Joseph, Michael F. and Michael Poznansky (2017).
 "Media Technology, Covert Action, and the Politics of Exposure."
 Journal of Peace Research.

 Poznansky, Michael and Matt K. Scroggs (2016).
 "Ballots and Blackmail: Coercive Bargaining and the Democratic Peace."
 International Studies Quarterly.
 60(4): 731-741.